 Laboratory for Catalysis and Materials Research

 Welcome to the Cybulskis Research Group in the Department of Biomedical and Chemical Engineering at Syracuse University!
-We are an experimental research laboratory that focuses on understanding the molecular details of heterogeneously catalyzed reactions and using this insight to engineer materials, processes, and reaction pathways over length scales ranging from the nano-to-macro levels.
-Historically, catalyst discoveries have enabled the creation of many important technologies.
-Processes such as ammonia synthesis for fertilizer, fluidized catalytic cracking for high-octane gasoline, and olefin polymerization for plastics and elastomers all have made very large, positive impacts on society and would not have been possible without catalysts.
-Our ability to effectively use catalysts for applications in energy, emissions control, and chemical production, requires rationally designing these materials at the molecular scale and developing new catalytic processes to efficiently carry out chemical transformations with high selectivity.
+We are an experimental research laboratory focused on understanding the molecular details of heterogeneously catalyzed reactions and using this information to engineer materials, processes, and reaction pathways over nano-to-macro length scales.
+Historically, new catalyst discoveries have enabled the creation of many important technologies.
+Processes such as ammonia synthesis for fertilizer, catalytic cracking for transportation fuels, and alkene polymerization for plastics and elastomers have all made very large, positive impacts on society and would not have been possible without catalysts.
+Utilizing catalysis to address grand challenges in energy and sustainability requires fundamental insight to inform the design of catalytic sites, surrounding reaction environments, and processes that can steer chemical transformations with high selectivity.

-We are primarily interested in synthetic zeolites and molecular sieves due to their well-defined molecular-sized pores and cavities that can be augmented with multiple types of active sites, allowing these materials to function as tunable nanoreactors.
-Our research approach combines materials synthesis with characterization tools and reaction kinetics to fundamentally understand how the physicochemical properties of these reactive solids govern their intrinsic catalytic performance for applications in chemical manufacturing and emissions control.
+Our group specializes in zeolites and molecular sieves since the well-defined, molecular-sized pores, cavities, and cages in these materials can be augmented with a multitude of active sites, allowing them to function as tunable nano-reactors.
+Through an integrated approach that combines materials synthesis with state-of-the-art characterization tools and chemical kinetics, we seek to fundamentally understand how the physicochemical properties of reactive, microporous solids govern their intrinsic catalytic performance for various applications, such as chemicals production and pollution abatement.
 We invite you to learn more about our research team and capabilities.
-Please contact us if you have questions or would like additional information.
+Please contact us if you have questions or would like more information.